What is a simple way to explain what a doula is or does?

 11. How many births have you attended as a doula?

 12. Are there two of your clients whom I may call?

 13. Have you been a doula at my hospital before?

 My best friend has 3 children of her own and I asked her to be in the room with me when my child is born.
 The doctor says that only a certified/trained doula may be allowed, other than that, they have to be family.
 I call her "my doula" because she is there for support now and plans to be there for support during and right after birth.
 Does she HAVE to be certified to be considered a doula?

 No you do not have to be certified to be considered a doula.
 Anyone can call themselves a doula.
 What makes them a real doula is what they do.
 You can be the best doula and not be certified and I'm sure there are not so good doulas out there that are certified.
 It depends on the person.
 What concerns me is that you seem to be having a conflict with your care provider.
 Maybe you should ask more questions to get down to the real reason why your provider has said this.
 Possibly it could be a hospital policy but almost everywhere now a days you can have whomever and however many people with you that you want.
 Maybe you should start out asking your care provider: "Is there any medical reason why my friend, my doula would not be allowed in the room when I give birth?"
 I personally don't see why it should matter if your doula is certified or not unless your care provider is just trying to keep the doula out of the room because maybe he sees doulas as some sort of trouble.
 Fight for what you want.
 If you want to avoid trouble have your friend go take a doula course.
 So if you have time before you're due maybe your friend could do that and then she would be trained... problem solved.

-The Birth Partner, Third Edition: A Complete Guide to Childbirth for Dads, Doulas, and All Other Labor Companions (Birth Partner: A Complete Guide to Childbirth for Dads, Doulas, &)
+The Birth Partner - Revised 4th Edition: A Complete Guide to Childbirth for Dads, Doulas, and All Other Labor Companions

 List Price: $18.95